lwa19/MappingTrends/README.md

    - Calls master function of mapper.py to map processed data
    - Arranges output of tweet_gather into array
    - Sends array, png filepaths, form, and error outputs for rendering on page
+  - Outputs
+    - GIS heatmap
+      - there is one heatmap for each time block
+      - they are displayed as png files in a slideshow
+      - a legend is displayed below this (the legend is constant)
+    - Summary stats
+      - a table of the exact numbers per state per time block

 ## Challenges